Moonshake: Formation (1991)

+Callahan and Fiedler began sounding each other out, with Callahan recalling "we'd go to each other's houses and play each other's songs and would get impressed with what each other was doing.
+My initial idea for Moonshake was to have PiL's Metal Box with samples, and the harmonies of The Byrds over the top...
+When I saw what she was doing on her own, I knew it wasn't going to be like that.
+Because she was kind of writing really good, almost folk songs."
+As well as singing and playing guitar, Fiedler shared Callahan's interest in samplers.
+The pair recruited bass guitarist John Frenett and finally drummer Miguel "Mig" Morland.

 Callahan and Fiedler alternated the lead vocal and songwriting duties for the band, both favouring very different approaches: Fiedler created surreal, ethereal and atmospheric material, while Callahan favoured harsher-sounding urban narratives.
 Due to this factor, the performance style of the band alternated considerably depending on which songwriter's songs were being played.
-Initially, the band's diversity added to its strength - in 2009, Fiedler would recall "I really liked Dave Callahan's songs and his voice - obviously!
+Initially, the band's diversity added to its strength - in 2009, Fiedler recalled "I really liked Dave Callahan's songs and his voice - obviously!
 That's why I wanted to be in a band with him...
 We were different people and wrote differently, but came from the same influences - Can, PIL, Kraftwerk, Eric B & Rakim, and MBV to name a few bands.
 Moonshake was a collision - it was supposed to be a collision."
 Regardless of the divergence in approaches, all Moonshake songs made a strong use of textures, noise and sampler technology.

+Although Callahan originally favoured Skyscraper as a project name, the band ultimately settled on the name Moonshake (taken from a Can single on the seminal Krautrockers' Future Days album).